- 1 China 30, 200 Uses, Benefits – Cinchona Officinalis – Homeopathic Materia Medica

-I had accomplished D. H. M. S in 2008, I have been into practice (in Rawalpindi & Islamabad) for 11 years.
+I had accomplished D. H. M. S in 2008, I have been into practice (in Rawalpindi & Islamabad) for more or less 12 years.
 During my practice, I have been treating acute as well as chronic disorders.
 I had also completed MHS (Masters of Human Sexuality) in 2014 from SAIHS.
-Dengue fever, Developmental Delay, Dengue Fever and Paralysis attract my attention, therefore, I love to solve these cases.
+Dengue fever, Developmental Delay, Urethral Stricture, Sexual dysfunctions and disorders in males as well as females attract my attention, therefore, I love to solve these cases.

 Apart from Homeopathy, I am M.A in English Literature from Punjab University.
 I have been teaching English at Post Graduate National College Rawalpindi for 5 years.
 So I am holding two noble professions.
 I have written more than 6000 articles on different subjects.
 To be more specific I have authored different websites as well.